cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 My mind finds it easier to work with examples, so I'm going to model a gym in several locations, offering different services, some of them global, some of them local, and others in several locations.

+In doing this, setting up a multi-location gym model, it became obvious that location needs to be on `resource_availability`, rather on `resources`.
+This is because a resource can be available at one location for one period of time, and at another location for another period of time.
+So I'm going to move `location_id` to `resource_availability`.